fulseyash-21/App1e--A-movie-database-app/README.md

-App1e - A Modern Movie & TV Show Discovery App for iOS laApp1e is a sleek and responsive iOS application built with Swift and UIKit for browsing, searching, and discovering movies and TV shows.
+App1e - A Modern Movie & TV Show Discovery App for iOS App1e is a sleek and responsive iOS application built with Swift and UIKit for browsing, searching, and discovering movies and TV shows.
 It leverages The Movie Database (TMDB) API to provide up-to-date information on trending, popular, and upcoming titles.
-The entire UI is built programmatically, showcasing a strong understanding of Auto Layout and adaptive layouts for both portrait andndscape orientations.
+The entire UI is built programmatically, showcasing a strong understanding of Auto Layout and adaptive layouts for both portrait and landscape orientations.

 ✨ Features
 Dynamic Home Feed: Browse through curated sections like Trending Movies, Popular TV Shows, Upcoming Releases, and Top Rated content.